 Administrative Elective: In the CA-3 year, a resident may choose to devote an elective to an experiential study of the administrative aspects of Anesthesiology practice.
 Residents spend time learning the administrative framework of operating room management.

-Transition to Practice Rotation: Each resident spends two weeks during his or her CA-3 year on the Transition to Practice Rotation.
+Transition to Practice Rotation: Each resident spends two weeks during their CA-3 year on the Transition to Practice Rotation.
 During this rotation, residents take on a supervising role, much like an Attending Anesthesiologist does when covering multiple OR locations with CRNAs and/or residents.